Quasihomogeneous free divisors with only normal crossings in codimension one: Representation on lowest weight variables

-\begin{prp} Let $D$ be a quasihomogeneous free divisor germ satisfying \eqref{36} and \eqref{18}.
-If $\aa'$ is solvable then $D$ has a smooth irreducible component $D'$.
-In particular, this is the case if $k=\dim_\CC(\mm')=1$. \end{prp}
+\begin{prp} Let $D$ be a quasihomogeneous free divisor germ, and let $\chi$ be a logarithmic Euler derivation along $D$.
+Suppose that $D$ satisfies both condition~\eqref{18} of being unsuspended and condition~\eqref{36} of admitting non-positive $\chi$-degree generators of logarithmic derivations.
+If $\aa'=\aa'_\chi$ is solvable then $D$ has a smooth irreducible component $D'$. \end{prp}

 \begin{proof} By Lie's theorem, we may assume that $x_1$ is a common eigenvector for $\aa'$.
-This means that the first column of $\Lambda$ in \eqref{30} consists of constant multiples of $x_1$ and hence $x_1\vert\det(\Lambda)$.
-By Saito's criterion (see Remark~\ref{48}), $f=\det(\Lambda)$ is a defining equation for $D$ and hence $D'=V(x_1)$ is a smooth irreducible component. \end{proof}
+This means that the first column of $\Lambda$ in \eqref{30} consists of constant multiples of $x_1$ and hence $x_1$ divides $\det(\Lambda)$.
+By Saito's criterion (see Remark~\ref{48}), $f=\det(\Lambda)$ defines $D$ and hence $\{x_1=0\}$ is a smooth irreducible component of $D$. \end{proof}